A style in anime

 - Pre-Time Skip Simon in Gurren Lagann, which only contribute to his downright adorable smile.

 - Finland in Axis Powers Hetalia fits the cute type, Denmark fits the more badass type.

 - Liechtenstein as well, contrasting with Switzerland's Tsurime Eyes.

 - North Italy, in the rare times that he actually opens his eyes.

 - America also has this, apparently inherited from Finland.

 - Russia and Ukraine.
 Also Lithuania, which noticeably contrasts with Poland.

-- Puella Magi Madoka Magica has both the best friends Madoka and Sayaka.
+- Puella Magi Madoka Magica has Messianic Archetype Madoka.
+Sayaka also shows this, despite being the tomboy to Madoka's Girly Girl.
 Also Moemura, until third timeline.

 - Fran from Franken Fran.
 Honestly, you don't expect someone with those kind of distant, sleepy eyes to be capable of the things she's done.

 - Outer Moka from Rosario + Vampire sports these, as opposed to Inner Moka.